 American Community Survey (ACS) Profiles

-The American Community Survey is a new nationwide survey by U.S. Census Bureau, designed to provide communities a fresh look at how they are changing.
-It will replace the long form in future censuses and is a critical element in the Census Bureauís reengineered 2010 census plan.
+The American Community Survey is an ongoing survey conducted by the U.S. Census Bureau, designed to provide communities a fresh look at how they are changing.
+It replaces the long form in future censuses and is a critical element in the Census Bureauís reengineered 2010 census plan.

 This ACS Handbooks for Data Users helps general audiences understand the basics of the ACS, its opportunities and challenges, and how to access and the use the ACS data on the Census Bureau's Web site.
 It includes concrete examples of how ACS data can be used to answer real-world questions about our society.